President's Pen: Collaborate to Advocate

 · Adoption of a mandatory bell to bell cell phone ban in schools.

-At this time it is as likely as not that an 8th extender will be adopted on Thursday when they return to session though it is not year clear for how long that extender will be.
+At this time, it is likely that an 8th extender will be adopted on Thursday when they return to session.
+It is not yet clear for how long that extender will be however.

 We will keep NEAFA leadership apprised of activity as it occurs.